matearg/.config/README.md

 > For nvim:

-5. Before moving ~/dotfiles/nvim to your ~/.config:
+5. After moving ~/dotfiles/nvim to your ~/.config:

 ```
 mkdir ~/AppData/Local/nvim/